maxbechtold61/max-website/README.md

 # Introduction

-This is my personal website built using Hugo and Risotto.
+This is my personal website built using Hugo with the Risotto theme.